How to Deal With a Real Estate Bidding War

 How to Have a Bidding War on Your House

-Before we get into how to handle multiple offers, let’s first discuss how you can increase the odds of actually getting a bidding war going in real estate.
+Before we discuss how to handle multiple offers, let’s first discuss how to increase the odds of actually starting a bidding war in real estate.

-One of the best ways of getting multiple offers in a strong seller’s market is to defer your showings for a short period.
-You will dramatically increase the odds of having a bidding war on your home by delaying showings.
+One of the best ways to get multiple offers in a strong seller’s market is to defer your showings for a short period.
+Delaying showings dramatically increases the odds of a bidding war on your home.

-Deferring showings works like this – you list your home on a Monday or a Tuesday into the multiple listing service, but you don’t let anyone into your home until Friday.
-Buyers will have five full days of seeing your home listed in the MLS but will not be able to schedule a showing before Friday.
+Deferring showings works like this: You list your home on a Monday or a Tuesday in the multiple listing service, but you don’t let anyone into your home until Friday.
+Buyers will have five full days to see your home listed in the MLS but will not be able to schedule a showing before Friday.

 What you are doing is creating demand for your home.
 You are getting the word out your home is for sale and putting people on notice.
 Buyers looking for your type of property will be lining up at the door come the weekend.

-You are also going to put an offer deadline of Monday at noon.
-You will clarify that you will not be accepting an offer before then.
-The purpose of doing so is to allow every interested party to make an offer.
+You will also set Monday at noon as the offer deadline, clarifying that you will not accept an offer before then.
+This will allow every interested party to make an offer.

-So if the first person through the door on Friday makes an offer, you will not be addressing it.
-Instead, you will be collecting multiple offers through a full-fledged bidding war.
+So, if the first person through the door on Friday makes an offer, you will not address it.
+Instead, you will collect multiple offers through a full-fledged bidding war.

-The house will not be going under contract until sometime on Monday after you’ve reviewed all the offers with your real estate agent.
+The house will not go under contract until Monday after you’ve reviewed all the offers with your real estate agent.

 Not Deferring Showings Drops Your Chances of Bidding Wars

 When inventory is extremely low, and there are more buyers than sellers, real estate agents are doing a disservice to their clients by starting to show properties immediately.
-You might think getting an offer on the first day your home is for sale is great but what you’re missing out on is more offers!
+You might think getting an offer on the first day your home is for sale is excellent, but you’re missing out on more offers!

-Instead of taking an offer from the first person that sees the house, with deferred showings, you’re dramatically increasing the odds there will be multiple offers and bidding wars.
-Make sure you follow the reference on deferred showings to read about this critical sales tactic.
+With deferred showings, you’re dramatically increasing the odds of multiple offers and bidding wars instead of taking an offer from the first person who sees the house.
+Make sure you follow the reference on deferred showings to learn about this critical sales tactic.

 Understanding all the nuances of handling bidding wars on your home is crucial.
 Knowing how to handle multiple offers will go a long way to having a successful transaction and maximizing your profit.